Czech Christmas Traditions

 Czech Traditions: If you are having Christmas dinner with a Czech family you will most likely be treated fish soup, followed by carp and potato salad.
 Most Czechs skip lunch on the 24th and the Christmas Eve meal is their first proper meal that day.
 However you will find a wide variety of Christmas cookies – as many as nine different kinds on the table that people munch on throughout the day.

-The foretelling of the future and predicting the well-being of the family in the coming year is connected with many popular Christmas customs some of which are still practiced today.
+The foretelling of the future and predicting the well-being of the family in the coming year is connected with many popular Christmas customs.
 The Floating of Walnut Shells – Little boats are made out of empty walnut shells and each family member places a little burning candle into a shell.
 Everyone’s shells are then floated on a bowl of water.
 If the shell makes it across the bowl, its owner will live a long and healthy life.
 A shell that sinks brings bad luck to its owner.

 The Cutting of the Apple